Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.03.28

-- [ ] Try to identify reasonable paramters for `tcdb` build → [[2024.03.28 - Assessing TCDB Build Parameters|dendron://torchcell/torchcell.knowledge_graphs.create_scerevisiae_kg#20240328---assessing-tcdb-build-parameters]]
+- [ ] Try to identify reasonable paramters for `tcdb` build → [[2024.03.28 - Assessing TCDB Build Parameters|dendron://torchcell/torchcell.knowledge_graphs.create_scerevisiae_kg#20240328---assessing-tcdb-build-parameters]] → Taking longer than expected to get everything going because I forgot that with Apptainer we need to push latest commit to redo `tcdb` build. →

+- [ ] We have to know where the data comes from... in terms of which dataset.
+The dataset property would be very nice for limiting queries to data from different sources.
+We could also keep the query simple and get the dataset index like we get phenotype label index.
+- [ ] Create datsaets, then globus transfer them to `delta`, launch delta sweep on `1e4` data.

 ## 2024.03.27